 - Freeze: If you cannot eat the entire dish in a few days, freeze it for up to three months.

 - Thaw: Remember to put your frozen leftovers in the fridge to thaw overnight before serving.

 - Reheat: You can reheat a roast in the oven at 350 degrees F for 20 minutes, covered.
 For shredded meat, put it in a microwave-safe dish and heat it in the microwave for one to two minutes.

 - To sear your meat, place the tri-tip on a hot skillet with a tablespoon of olive oil and cook for several minutes or until the meat is brown.

 - Alternatively, cook your tri-tip roast in an instant pot for 25 minutes on high pressure.

-- If you are serving this slow cooker tri-tip as a roast, be sure to slice it against the grain for the most tender meat.
+- If you are serving this slow cooker tri-tip as a roast, be sure to refer to this post on how to cut tri tip properly (spoiler: it’s about more than just cutting against the grain!).

 MORE SLOW COOKER RECIPES TO TRY: